YuChaoGithub/Knights-Rubbish/build_log.md

 **Commit**

+[2018.04.23]
+* Coded some Key Settings ui.

 [2018.04.24]
-* Coded some Key Settings ui.

-[2018.04.25]
 * Completed scripting Key Settings Scene.
 Kind of hard and unintuitive.

 **Commit**

-TODO: Level Selection Scene.
+[2018.04.25]
+* Added Key Setting Button.
+* Redesigned scene loading system.
+A scene (path) stack is implemented.
+* Fixed an animation bug that the hero box wouldn't be locked down when a hero is selected.
+* Added Change Hero button in Level Picker.

+[2018.04.26]
+* Changed the scene transition of Key Setting and Combo Tutorial to node instancing.
+(So that the current scene won't be destroyed.)
+* Added Level Picker Scene.
+Implemented Level Picker Button Set.
+* Enemy's health will now scale according to the numbers of players.
+(Multiplier: 1 per player.)

+[2018.04.27]
+* Added Level Template, Level 1-2.
+* Implemented Portal.

+**Commit**

 To Do List:
-* Scale enemy health according to player numbers.
-* Multiplayer bug testing, scene swithcing (implement a global singleton), custom key binding, game over mechanics (resurrection).
+* Multiplayer bug testing.

 Planned Prototype Stages:
 [Ver 0.1] First level completed.
-(Est. June 2018)
+(Est. June 2018) -> Play test & dev article.
 [Ver 0.2] Main UI completed.

 Polishing: